Hot off the heels of a Barcelona girls’ trip, I boarded a plane to San Francisco. The ultimate destination: Napa Valley.

 The Andaz Napa in the downtown area has a cool rustic vibe in the lobby and bar area.

-The Andaz Napa does a fantastic job of blending into the local community with rustic woods and other natural elements in the lobby that provide a cozy ambiance in which one might want to sip wine for a while.
-And, that’s exactly what people were doing in the lobby… casually sipping wine over a conversation.
-Love it.
+The Andaz Napa does a fantastic job of blending into the local community.
+Its lobby features rustic woods and other natural elements that provide a cozy ambiance in which one might want to sip wine for a while.
+And that’s exactly what people were doing in the lobby—casually sipping wine over a conversation.
+I love it.

 In contrast to the lobby area, the rooms are quite contemporary.
-I appreciated that the fridge has an empty shelf specifically for a white wine bottle that presumably you would have picked up along the way, as well as other wine-related accessories were placed in the room.
-There is also an emphasis on eco-friendly practices like no top sheet and reusing towels.
+I appreciated that the fridge had an empty shelf specifically for a white wine bottle that you would have picked up along the way, and other wine-related accessories were placed in the room.
+Emphasis is also placed on eco-friendly practices like no top sheets and reusing towels.
 I had a little trouble operating the TV, but that was it.

-A big benefit to this boutique hotel in Napa is that there are so many adorable shops and restaurants within walking distance.
-I regret that I didn’t have time to shop but definitely will next time.
+A big benefit of this boutique hotel in Napa is that there are so many adorable shops and restaurants within walking distance.
+I regret that I didn’t have time to shop, but I definitely will next time.

 A 4-Course Dinner at Carpe Diem

-We walked just a few blocks to dinner at Carpe Diem held in the wine bar’s private back room.
-It was the first of many beautiful tablescapes paired with excellent wine, food, and conversation.
+We walked just a few blocks to dinner at Carpe Diem, which was held in the wine bar’s private back room.
+It was the first of many beautiful tablescapes with excellent wine, food, and conversation.

 The Sterling Vineyards wines poured included Sterling Sparkling Brut, 2013 Sterling Cellar Club Viognier and 2013 Sterling Napa Cabernet Sauvignon.
 And we ate Carpe Diem Mixed Green Salad, Carpaccio, Quack and Cheese and Caramel Apple Tart.